 As a side note, I’ve written a small ode to my mom, for some of the lessons she has taught me.

 These were the things I’ve taken for granted all this while but can now see transparently because I am no longer hurt.
 That is the power of reparenting – the process of being your own parent and nurturing your inner child.

 How Does Reparenting Your Inner Child Wounds Help In Daily Life?

 Here are just some of the experiences, benefits, and results that me and my clients have seen from inner child healing.

 Many of us are told not to cry as a child, or that getting angry is wrong.
 So, we suppress these feelings and over the years forget how to express them at all.

 Some people may have nervous breakdowns later-on, in their adult life.
 Or they’ll experience bursts of rage and be ashamed of overreacting.
 All because the emotions are pent up over many years and many circumstances, and now are desperately seeking an outlet.

-Anger and sadness are two powerful emotions that can and should be channelled properly.
-Once you work on inner child healing, it becomes much easier for you let these emotions gracefully pass out of your system.
+Anger and sadness are two powerful emotions that can and should be channeled properly.
+Once you work on inner child healing, it becomes much easier for to you let these emotions gracefully pass out of your system.

 #2 – You increase your ability to love yourself.